File Integrity Monitoring for VMware Tanzu

 The log output from the Event Logger reflects this change:

 ... /var/vcap/foo is created [it is related to a normal BOSH event && severity is LOW] ... bar.txt is created [it is related to a normal BOSH event && severity is LOW] ...

-For an example log message, see Example of Log Message Identified by BCAF.
+For an example log entry, see Example of Log Message Identified by BCAF.

 For example, if a user initiates a BOSH deploy, this can create files and make directories.

 Also, BCAF detects the initial action of doing an SSH through BOSH, but does not detect any commands run afterwards within the SSH session.
-If a user performs an SSH onto a VM and creates files or directories, that is not a “BOSH triggered event” and is not detected by BCAF.
+If a user performs an SSH onto a VM and creates files or directories, that is not a “BOSH triggered event” and BCAF does not detect it.